Koenkk/zigbee2mqtt.io/docs/devices/InstaRemote.md

 ### Factory Reset (8-Button Devices)
 * Press and hold buttons `3` and `4` simultaneously for about 10 seconds until the green LEDs start to flash.
 * Release buttons `3` and `4` and then briefly press button `O` within 10 seconds.
 * The LEDs should light up green for 3 seconds and the transmitter has been reset.
 ![Reset](../images/InstaRemote-reset.jpg)

 ### Join Network (8-Button Devices)
 * Press and hold buttons `5` and `I` simultaneously until the green LEDs start to flash.
 Then release the buttons again.
 * After 10 more seconds the transmitter will start to search for an open network in order to join it.
 * If the transmitter was able to join a network, the LEDs will light up green for 3 seconds (otherwise the LEDs will flash red quickly for 3 seconds).
 ![Join Network](../images/InstaRemote-join-network.jpg)

+### OTA
+For the device to ask for/accept OTA updates, it needs to be in "programming mode" (same mode as for joining a network, see above).
+In case the device does still not accept updates or seems to be stuck somehow, it may help to do a factory reset, join the network again and then again enter programming mode before starting the OTA update again.

 ## OTA updates
 This device supports OTA updates, for more information see [OTA updates](../information/ota_updates.md).

-**For the device to ask for/accept OTA updates, it needs to be in "programming mode" (same mode as for joining a network, see above).**
-In case the device does still not accept updates or seems to be stuck somehow, it may help to do a factory reset, join the network again and then again enter programming mode before starting the OTA update again.

 ## Manual Home Assistant configuration
 Although Home Assistant integration through [MQTT discovery](../integration/home_assistant) is preferred,